Our Five Days In Myrtle Beach, South Carolina

 Myrtle Beach Skywheel

 This newer Myrtle Beach attraction is a must!
-Take an 8-10 minute ride in air conditioned pods and see amazing views of Myrtle.
+Take an 8-10 minute ride in air conditioned pods and see amazing views of Myrtle on the Myrtle Beach Skywheel.
 I was a little scared being so high in the air, but after the first go around I go used to it.
 I took some great pictures of the area which made it worth it for me.
+It is easy to pack in some extra attractions to see for five days in Myrtle Beach if the lines are short.

 Salt Marsh Tour with Black River Outdoors